 6 years old Ryan Wang, a Winner of several American Protégé Competitions, performed in “Yundi Li 2014 Beijing New Year Concert” on Dec.
 31, 2013.

 From CBC News, Canada:

 “On March 17, 2013, … Ryan Wang performed at New York’s famous Carnegie Hall, as part of a show by American Protégé – an organization that strives to encourage young musicians… He finished second at the American Protégé International Piano and Strings Competition.
 We thought you’d like to see his performance, so check out the video on the right of Ryan playing Variations on a Russian Theme….”

 Global National TV interviewed Ryan Wang:

-The Global National TV held a concert presented Vancouver young piano virtuosos, including Ryan Wang, a winner of the American Protege Piano and Strings and Music Talent Competitions.
+The Global National TV held a concert presented Vancouver young piano virtuosos, including Ryan Wang, a winner of the American Protege International Piano and Strings Competition and American Protégé International Music Talent Competition.
 This talented youngster has achieved many awards & accolades performing in International and local competitions.
-He has been invited to perform on the Ellen Show, Rideau Hall, Carnegie Hall, Italy’s Fazioli Concert Hall, fund raisers and other places all around the world.
+He has been invited to perform on the Ellen Show, Rideau Hall, Carnegie Hall, Italy’s Fazioli Concert Hall, fund raisers and other places all around the world

 for American Protégé e-mails